 - Fresh rosemary - About 2 tablespoon chopped.
 Rub between fingers before adding to release oils.
 Thyme or oregano make great alternatives if preferred.

 - Garlic - 4-5 fresh cloves, crushed.
 We'll infuse it in the oil for maximum flavor without bitterness.
+And if you love simple, individual pizza servings, you'll also want to try these cheesy handheld pizza snacks, with that fresh, buttery garlic taste!

 - Optional additions: